 Hope International University recognizes that some students come to the University with college-level competencies that have been developed experientially or attained outside the traditional college classroom.
-Students who enroll in Hope International University degree programs may seek college credit for such competencies by having their prior learning and/or experience evaluated by the Council for Adult & Experiential Learning (CAEL) LearningCounts.org evaluation process.
+Students who enroll in Hope International University degree programs may seek college credit for such competencies by having their prior learning and/or experience evaluated by HIU's Prior Learning Assessment (PLA) process.

-After receiving a CAEL LearningCounts.org transcript, the Registrar's Office will award appropriate academic credit.
+After receiving a final report from the PLA process, the Registrar's Office will award approved academic credit.

-Units earned through the CAEL LearningCounts.org evaluation process may not exceed 18 units for an undergraduate degree or 9 units for a graduate degree or credential.
+Units earned through the Prior Learning Assessment process may not exceed 18 units for an undergraduate degree or 9 units for a graduate degree or credential.